AidanJRiley/cinema-tickets/README.md

 LOG_LEVEL=debug
 ```

-You can adjust the log level as needed.
+You can adjust the log level as needed, using the following values:

-Supported values:
 - `error`
 - `warn`
 - `info`
 - `debug`

+It defaults to 'info' if no LOG_LEVEL is set.

+---
+## Constants

+Business rules and ticket configurations are defined in `src/constants/`:

+- `ticketTypes.js`: Defines ticket types, their prices,  whether a seat is required, and if the ticket type is valid.
+- `rules.js`: Defines constraints like the maximum number of tickets per purchase.
+- `errorMessages.js`:  Error messages used throughout validation logic.

+These constants can be modified to update pricing, add new ticket types, or adjust validation error messages.

 ---